jchristie14/htlQuiz/readme.md

 };
 ```

-The first stores and immediately invoked function, it will return the value of 2 as soon as “x” is called.
+The first stores and immediately invoked function in a variable “x”; it will return the value of 2 as soon as “x” is called.
 The second stores the function in a variable; the function is called by entering “y().”

 **Practical**